As an Amazon Associate we earn from qualifying purchases. For more info, please check our Disclosure page.

 Where to stay in La Coronilla

 Overlanders can stay in the beach side parking area for free.
 There is a toilet block although reviews on iOverlander suggest they’re pretty grim.
-We didn’t check them out!
+We have our own campervan toilet so didn’t check them out.

 For everyone else, there’s a few basic pousadas in the village and one quite fancy hotel.
 Check here to see what’s available and open when you want to visit.